FPIES in Babies: Symptoms, Causes And Treatment

 How Common Is FPIES?

-FPIES is not a common food allergy, occurring in about 0.51% of infants in the US (5).
+FPIES is not among the common food allergies in babies, with an occurrence rate of only 0.51% in infants in the US (5).
 Thus, given its rarity, you should learn how to spot the signs and care for children with this condition.

 What Are The Symptoms Of FPIES In Babies?